 As the name may suggest, decanting a trust is similar to decanting wine.
 You take wine from one bottle and transfer it to another (decanter) – leaving the unwanted sediment in the original bottle, one can pour the assets of one trust into a new trust, leaving the unwanted terms in the original trust.
-If you are not sure how a decanting trusts works, contact a Decanting Trusts Attorney in Nashville, TN.
+If you are not sure how a decanting trusts works, contact a Decanting Trusts Attorney in Tennessee.
 In order to do that, you can call the Music City Estate Law at (615) 628-7775 to schedule an appointment with our Tennessee Decanting Trusts Attorney.
 We have qualified and experienced lawyers and attorneys working at our office.
-Whether you’re looking to get in touch with a Nashville Decanting Trusts Attorney, a Decanting Trusts Lawyer in Davidson County, a Brentwood Decanting Trusts Attorney, or a Decanting Trusts Attorney in Williamson County, just give us a call at (615) 628-7775.
+Whether you’re looking to get in touch with a Tennessee Decanting Trusts Attorney, a Decanting Trusts Lawyer in Davidson County, a Brentwood Decanting Trusts Attorney, or a Decanting Trusts Attorney in Williamson County, just give us a call at (615) 628-7775.

 - To lengthen the term of a trust